 Brooklyn is a very small city located in the state of Iowa.
 With a population of 1,468 people and just one neighborhood, Brooklyn is the 314th largest community in Iowa.
-Brooklyn has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Much of the housing stock in Brooklyn was built prior to World War II, making it one of the older and more historic cities in the country.

-When you are in Brooklyn, you'll notice that it is more blue-collar than most other communities in America.
-39.30% of Brooklyn’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Brooklyn is generally considered to be a blue-collar town.
+39.30% of the Brooklyn workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Brooklyn is a city of sales and office workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Brooklyn who work in office and administrative support (11.30%), sales jobs (9.50%), and food service (8.77%).

-Being a small city, Brooklyn does not have a public transit system used by locals to get to and from work.
+Brooklyn is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Brooklyn in 2022 was $27,832, which is low income relative to Iowa, and lower middle income relative to the rest of the US.
 This equates to an annual income of $111,328 for a family of four.
 However, Brooklyn contains both very wealthy and poor people as well.